chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/schema/schema-basics.md

 Returns the Schema object for method chaining.

 {% Note type="info" %}
 Not all indexes can be deleted.
 Vector, FTS, and Sparse Vector indexes currently cannot be disabled.
-See [Rules & Constraints](./rules-constraints) for details.
 {% /Note %}

 ### Examples